ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 For the mutation operation, it does not do intensive calculations on the CPU.
 Its calculations are simple like flipping the values of some genes from 0 to 1 or adding a random value to some genes.
 So, it does not take much CPU processing time.
 Experiments proved that parallelizing the mutation operation across the solutions increases the time instead of reducing it.
 This is because running multiple processes or threads adds overhead to manage them.
 Thus, parallel processing cannot be applied on the mutation operation.

-For the population fitness calculation, parallel processing can help make a difference and reduce the processing time.
-But this is conditional on the type of calculations done in the fitness function.
-If the fitness function makes intensive calculations and takes much processing time from the CPU, then it is probably that parallel processing will help to cut down the overall time.
+For the population fitness calculation, parallel processing can make a difference and reduce the processing time.
+But this depends on the type of calculations done in the fitness function.
+If the fitness function makes intensive calculations and takes much CPU time, then parallel processing will probably help cut down the overall time.

-This section explains how parallel processing works in PyGAD and how to use parallel processing in PyGAD
+This section explains how parallel processing works in PyGAD and how to use it.

 ### How to Use Parallel Processing in PyGAD

-Starting from [PyGAD 2.17.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-17-0), a new parameter called `parallel_processing` added to the constructor of the `pygad.GA` class.
+Starting from [PyGAD 2.17.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-17-0), a new parameter called `parallel_processing` was added to the constructor of the `pygad.GA` class.

 ```python
 import pygad